 |Name||:||Terry Sergeant||Office Hours|

-An assignment is considered late if it is not submitted at the beginning of the class period on the day it is due.
+An assignment is considered late if it is not submitted at the specified time on the day it is due.
 Late assignments are assessed a 30% penalty for the first week.
 Assignments submitted after the first late week receive a grade of 0.

 In addition, all full or part-time students are eligible to receive free, confidential, and voluntary counseling services at HSU.
 Services include consultation, evaluation, counseling, and crisis support services for students facing issues impacting their overall well-being.
-To obtain any of these services, students may call The Office of Counseling Services at 325-671-2272, visit their offices on the 2nd floor of the Moody Student Center, or complete the Intake Forms at:https://www.hsutx.edu/intake.
-Information may also be found on the website: https://www.hsutx.edu/student-life/counseling/.
+To obtain any of these services, students may call The Office of Counseling Services at (325) 671-2272, email firstname.lastname@example.org, or begin the intake process by completing our online forms at:https://www.hsutx.edu/intake.

 Cases of suspected academic dishonesty will be handled in accordance with university policies outlined in Undergraduate Catalog and in the Student Handbook.
 The current catalog prescribes that “no student who has violated the Academic Integrity Policy will be allowed to graduate from Hardin-Simmons University with honors.”
 Penalties will be assigned at the discretion of the instructor and typically range from failure on the assignment to failure of the course.
 A general rule-of-thumb is that a first offense (if not too major) will result in a zero on the assignment and a second offense will result in an F for the course.
 The current catalog states that an F earned in this way cannot be replaced by retaking the course.